-Keys to LEDP’s Success Are:
+Keys to Success at LEDP

-• Nimble structure Our Board and Director work together to foster a ﬂexible, ﬂuid, and team-oriented working climate, both within and beyond the borders of LEDP, to maximize limited funds, space, staff, and resources for the benefit of our children.
+Our Board and Director work together to foster a ﬂexible, ﬂuid, and team-oriented working climate, both within and beyond the borders of LEDP, to maximize limited funds, space, staff, and resources for the benefit of our children.

 Our program runs all year from 2:20 pm to 6 pm on regular school days and provides additional days of coverage during February and April school vacations, the Jewish Holidays, Good Friday, and the Brookline Teachers Professional Development Day.
 Also, on early release days, LEDP opens at 12/12:30pm for children signed up for that specific day.

-• Life-long friendships LEDP’s caring community fosters friendships among students AND parents.
+LEDP’s caring community fosters friendships among students AND parents.
 Many students and alumni report their best friendships were made at LEDP.